chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 **Customisation**

 - [Tailwind config](https://tailwindcss.com/docs/configuration).
-Open up the tailwind.js file to set your own project preferences & requirements, such as break-points, colors, and fonts
+Open up the tailwind.js file to set your own project preferences & requirements, such as break-points, colours, and fonts

 - Edit the global styles (`src/styles/global.js`) which is injected into every page, or remove entirely